Scriptor/pharen/reference.markdown

 Since the `if` expression is the last (and only) expression in `fact-iter`, the Pharen compiler figures out that that's what it needs to return. `if` knows that when it's acting as the return expression, it actually needs to make sure either of its two body children are returned.
 The same happens when `fact-iter` is actually called inside the body of `fact`.

+#### Tail Recursion Elimination #### {#tre}
+In the above example, there is a good reason to create a nested function.
+Notice how the last thing fact-iter is doing is calling itself again, this is known as tail recursion.
+While normally recursion can be expensive memory-wise, the compiler optimizes this into a while loop.
+This is called tail recursion elimination (TRE).
+The result is equivalent to a non-optimized version, but uses constant memory, which frequently means it is faster.

+TRE is an important component of Pharen code since it emphasizes immutability and recursion.
+For example, Pharen's functions for dealing with dictionaries, `reduce-pairs` and `map-pairs` use this technique to maintain some efficiency.

 #### More on Lexical Scope #### {#scope}
 Pharen follows [lexical scoping](http://en.wikipedia.org/wiki/Scope_%28programming%29#Lexical_scoping) rules like other lisps and unlike PHP.
 Formally, this means variables can only be accessed at any point at or inside the level it is defined.
 Practically, this means you can have access to variables created in an outer function from inside a nested function, as well as other useful tricks such as [closures](#closures).